john-carlo-flores/PickTheDishes/README.md

 ===============

-A SkipTheDishes clone made by Heeso, JC and Jason for our midterm project!
+A SkipTheDishes clone made by Heesoo, JC and Jason for our midterm project!

 ## Front Page